fredericraymond/GeneAnnotationTools/IPrism/README.md

          all the sequences are identified by the name of the sample.

 #### OUTPUT DESCRIPTION
-The files  obtained at the output are excel files:
+The files  obtained at the output are excel and tsv files:

 1. The first pecified py -S option: Contains The number of clusters of each type per genome
 2. The another one specified by -a option : It' s attributes file.